Magpie Murders: Susan Ryeland investigates

 Susan Ryeland, an editor for Cloverleaf Books, is about to read Magpie Murders, the newest novel in Alan Conway's Atticus Pünd series.
-Susan notices the last chapter is missing, resulting in a whodunit with no solution.
-Her boss Charles Clover tells her that Alan Conway is dead.
-He shows her a letter from Alan Conway, suggesting suicide.
+Susan finds the last chapter is missing, resulting in a whodunit with no solution.
+She learns from the evening news that Alan Conway is dead.
+The next day, her boss Charles Clover shows her a letter from Alan Conway, suggesting suicide.

-Susan goes to Alan’s home village to look for the last chapter.
+Susan goes to Alan's home village to look for the last chapter.
 She becomes convinced that someone murdered Alan and begins investigating.
-Through her investigation, she learns that Conway hated the mystery genre which had made him successful, preferring to write pretentious literature.
-After attending Alan’s funeral, Susan makes a list of potential murderers of Conway.
+Through her investigation, she learns that Conway hated the mystery genre that had made him successful, preferring to write pretentious literature.
+After attending Alan's funeral, Susan makes a list of potential murderers of Conway.

 Charles offers Susan the job as head of Cloverleaf Books as he is retiring.
 At the same time, her boyfriend Andreas asks her to move to Crete with him to run a hotel there.

 At the office of Cloverleaf Books, Susan finds the last chapter on paper.
-It is revealed that Charles learned Alan planned nine novels whose first letters spelled out "an anagram."
-The anagram was the name "Atticus Pünd," whose letters rearrange to "a stupid cunt," reflecting Alan's hatred of mysteries.
+It is revealed that Charles learned Alan planned nine novels, the first letters of the titles of which spelled out "an anagram".
+The anagram it refers to is of the name "Atticus Pünd", whose letters can be rearranged to "a stupid cunt", reflecting Alan's hatred of the character and of mysteries generally.
 As Alan was about to reveal this to the public, Charles killed him to prevent it and used a page from the final chapter as the fake suicide note.

 After confronting her boss, Susan tries to leave, but Charles knocks her out and sets the office on fire.
 Andreas saves Susan and the last chapter.

 The completed book is published by another firm, as Cloverleaf Books is ended, with Charles arrested for murder.
 When Susan is sufficiently recovered, she goes to Crete with Andreas to run the hotel.